crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/service_api/blocklists.md

  - A [Remediation Component](https://doc.crowdsec.net/u/bouncers/intro) (entity_type `remediation_component_integration`).
 This allows to use a Bouncer directly without having to deploy a Security Engine.
  - You can as well subscribe via a `tag` (entity_type `tag`).
 This means that future Security Engines <!-- or Integrations  @hes --> associated to this tag will **automatically** be subscribed to the blocklist.
  - You can also subscribe via an `org` directly.
 This means that future Security Engines <!-- and Integrations @hes --> enrolled in this org will **automatically** be subscribed to the blocklist.

+## Sharing blocklists with other organizations

+The `/blocklists/{blocklist_id}/shares` endpoint allows you to share a private blocklist with other organizations.

+When sharing your blocklist with another organization, decide the `permission` you give them on your blocklist:
+ - `read` : they can subscribe to the blocklist, download its content and view the blocklist(s) statistics.
+ - `write` : they can add and remove IPs